State-owned Assets Supervision and Administration Commission of the State Council

-State-owned Assets Supervision and Administration Commission of the State Council (SASAC) is an institution directly under the State Council of China that acts as the state’s owner for centrally administered, non-financial state-owned enterprises (SOEs).
-It exercises shareholder functions on the State Council’s behalf, including senior appointments, performance evaluation, approval of major reorganisations and mergers, and rule-making on the management of state assets.
+The State-owned Assets Supervision and Administration Commission of the State Council (SASAC) is an institution directly under the State Council of China that acts as the state's owner for centrally administered, non-financial state-owned enterprises (SOEs).
+It exercises shareholder functions on the State Council's behalf, performance evaluation, approval of major reorganizations and mergers, and rule-making on the management of state assets.
 Its mandate is grounded in State Council regulations issued in 2003 and in the 2008 law on state-owned assets in enterprises.
+By law, SASAC defers to the Organization Department of the Chinese Communist Party on appointment and removal of SOE top management.

-SASAC’s remit covers central, non-financial SOE groups.
-Financial institutions are outside this scope.
-As of 2025 the commission’s English-language directory lists 96 central SOE groups, a figure that changes with mergers and restructurings.
+SASAC's remit covers central, non-financial SOE groups.
+Financial institutions and a few non-financial SOEs (China Railway, China Tobacco, and CITIC Group) are outside this scope.
+As of 2025 the commission's English-language directory lists 96 central SOE groups, a figure that changes with mergers and restructurings.
 Central SOEs are concentrated in backbone sectors such as energy, transport, telecommunications and construction, and operate across the domestic economy and international markets.

-Portfolio scale is large.
 In 2024 the total assets of central SOEs exceeded 90 trillion yuan (about US$12 trillion) and total profits were about 2.6 trillion yuan (about US$360 billion).

-Recent priorities emphasise value creation and capital-market discipline.
+Recent priorities emphasize value creation and capital-market discipline.
 In 2024 SASAC said market value management would be included in executive appraisals at listed SOEs, and it clarified that central SOEs are prohibited from establishing, acquiring or taking new stakes in financial institutions.
-The current chair is Zhang Yuzhuo.
+The current chair is Cheng Fubo.

 History

 Origins and creation (2003)

 SASAC was created in 2003 as part of a State Council restructuring that sought to clarify state ownership of major enterprises and separate government administration from enterprise management.
-The new body was placed directly under the State Council to exercise the state’s contributor and shareholder rights in centrally administered, non-financial state-owned enterprises.
-Its mandate was framed the same year by the State Council’s Interim Regulations on the Supervision and Management of State-Owned Assets of Enterprises, which set out the goals of preserving and increasing state capital value and excluded financial institutions from the remit.
+The new body was placed directly under the State Council to exercise the state's contributor and shareholder rights in centrally administered, non-financial state-owned enterprises.
+Its mandate was framed the same year by the State Council's Interim Regulations on the Supervision and Management of State-Owned Assets of Enterprises, which set out the goals of preserving and increasing state capital value and excluded financial institutions from the remit.
 In early public briefings the first SASAC leadership described a toolkit that included executive appointments and evaluation, approval of major reorganisations, dispatch of supervisory boards to key firms, and drafting of rules on the management of state assets.